Wombat: Ecology and behaviour

 Dingos and Tasmanian devils prey on wombats.
 Extinct predators were likely to have included Thylacoleo and possibly the thylacine (Tasmanian tiger).
 Their primary defence is their toughened rear hide, with most of the posterior made of cartilage.
 This, combined with its lack of a meaningful tail, makes it difficult for any predator that follows the wombat into its tunnel to bite and injure its target.
 When attacked, wombats dive into a nearby tunnel, using their rumps to block a pursuing attacker.
-A wombat may allow an intruder to force its head over the wombat's back, and then use its powerful legs to crush the skull of the predator against the roof of the tunnel, or drive it off with two-legged kicks, like those of a donkey.
+According to an urban legend, wombats sometimes allow an intruder to force its head over the wombat's back, and then use its powerful legs to crush the skull of the predator against the roof of the tunnel.
+However, there is no evidence to support this.

 Wombats are generally quiet animals.
 Bare-nosed wombats can make a number of different sounds, more than the hairy-nosed wombats.
 Wombats tend to be more vocal during mating season.
 When angered, they can make hissing sounds.
 Their call sounds somewhat like a pig's squeal.
 They can also make grunting noises, a low growl, a hoarse cough, and a clicking noise.

 Species

-The three extant species of wombat all are endemic to Australia and a few offshore islands.
+The three extant species of wombat are all endemic to Australia and a few offshore islands.
 They are protected under Australian law.